post · Mar 28, 2026 · 4 min read · Hello World for Factory Notes

 An idea becomes useful when the system gives it a path.

-That path does not need to be complicated.
+The path doesn't need to be complicated.
 It just needs to be legible.

-Here is the kind of markdown fragment I want to be able to write quickly:
+The kind of fragment I want to write quickly:

 ## Outcome